xlwings/xlwings/docs/installation.rst

 Make sure to replace ``LICENSE_KEY`` with your personal key.
 This will store the license key under your ``xlwings.conf`` file (see :ref:`user_config` for where this is on your system).
 Alternatively, you can also store the license key as an environment variable with the name ``XLWINGS_LICENSE_KEY``.

-xlwings PRO requires additionally the ``cryptography`` and ``Jinja2`` packages which come preinstalled with Anaconda and WinPython.
+xlwings PRO requires additionally the ``cryptography`` and ``Jinja2`` packages, which come preinstalled with Anaconda and WinPython.
 Otherwise, install them via pip or conda.

-With pip, you can also run ``pip install "xlwings[pro]"`` which will take care of the extra dependencies for xlwings PRO.
+With pip, you can also run ``pip install "xlwings[pro]"``: this will take care of the extra dependencies for xlwings PRO.

 Optional Dependencies
 ---------------------